DrugBud-Suite/DockM8/README.md

 4. Install required packages using the following commands:
 `conda install -c conda-forge rdkit chembl_structure_pipeline ipykernel scipy spyrmsd kneed scikit-learn-extra cairosvg svgutils molvs jupyter notebook seaborn -y`
 `pip install pymesh espsim oddt biopandas redo`

+If you want to run the AA-score or the delta_LinF9_XGB scoring functions, you should build OpenBabel from source with Python bindings and install openbabel using `conda install -c conda-forge openbabel`.

-`snap install openbabel` (alternatively install from Ubuntu Software manager)
+If not you can simply install OpenBabel using `snap install openbabel` (alternatively install from Ubuntu Software manager)

+If you want to run the delta_LinF9_XGB scoring function, you should additionally install `pip install mdtraj alphaspace2`

 Navigate to the pkasolver-main folder in the /software directory and run `python setup.py install`

 5. Ensure you have permissions to run the scripts required